banner-bg

 Here are some proven early childhood teaching practices to try out in your classroom.

 Whether preschoolers are spending three or eight hours in a classroom, the design of the physical space has a huge impact on their learning.
-Having a well-designed classroom can help close the preschooler's achievement gap.
-A conducive environment is especially crucial for children who join the classroom and are still transitioning, and it makes the process easier and helps them settle in.
+Thoughtfully arranged spaces can stimulate curiosity, facilitate exploration, and promote social interactions among young learners.

 2. Integrate child assessment data in individual and group planning

-In addition, use formative and summative assessments to gauge the progress of your preschoolers.
-For example, you can do a summative assessment after every work block, whether it's an entire school year or a series of lesson plans.
+In addition, use formative and summative assessments to monitor the progress of your preschoolers.
+For example, you can do a summative assessment after every lesson block, whether it's an entire school year or a series of lesson plans.
 You can also try formative assessments after every day-to-day activity.
 This will help you understand each child's needs and how to best support them.

 3. Encourage good communication in the classroom